 Auctions are an art and a science.
 You need to wow your guests with great auction items and inspire bidding on those items.
 How can you make auction bidding more profitable for your nonprofit?
 We’ve broken down the science of better bidding.
-Read on for four tips to earn more money from your silent auction items while easily managing incoming bids.
+Here are four tips to earn more money from your silent auction items while easily managing incoming bids.

-Setting your starting bid amount is key to attracting bids and making money on your auction items.
+Your starting or opening bid is the suggested minimum bid for an auction item.
+Most auctions don’t allow guests to bid beneath the starting bid for an item.
+Setting the right starting bid amount is the key to attracting bidders and making money on your auction items.
 But how do you know how to set the starting bid of an auction item?
 The key is conducting product research!

 Determine the fair market value

 Find similar items and compare prices across websites and in stores if possible.
 This helps determine what your item typically sells for.
-With auctions, bidders are looking for a deal.
-You should set the starting price below fair market value to show your guests the potential for a great deal.
-Setting the starting bid around 25-30% of the fair market value gives bidders the chance to win the item well below market value.
-As the bids come in, your bidders will make an emotional connection with the items they’re interested in and are more likely to bid higher than the original bar they’ve set.
+With auctions, bidders are looking for bargains.
+Set the starting price below fair market value to show your guests the potential for a great deal.
+Setting the starting bid around 40% of the fair market value or $5—whichever is greater—gives your bidders the chance to win the item well below market value.
+As the bids come in, your bidders will make an emotional connection with the items they’re interested in and will be more likely to bid higher than the original bar they’ve set.

 Exceptions to the rule